-Some of you asked how to find time to listen to my podcast.
+Some of you asked how to find time to listen to my first podcast.
 Here are the strategies I myself use to listen to a podcast:

 * I listen while I’m exercising.
 When I’m on the treadmill, the elliptical, or the arc trainer, or even while pumping the iron, I have my iPhone on and my earbuds in, listening to a podcast.